Probate Leads: Where to Find Them to Buy Probate Property

 Learn More |

-Another way to get probate leads is through referral relationships with probate and estate attorneys.
-They would be the best resource to get probate leads before it becomes public because they work alongside the executors and beneficiaries to settle an estate.
-Their expertise includes recording the assets of an estate, helping to pay the liabilities owed, and distributing the assets of the estate.
+Through referral relationships with probate and estate attorneys, you can tap into probate attorney leads.
+This would provide you with access to probate leads before they become public, as these attorneys work alongside the executors and beneficiaries to settle an estate.
+Their expertise includes recording the assets of an estate, helping to pay the liabilities owed, and distributing the estate’s assets.
 Therefore, they would know if real estate is associated with an estate and the current plans for it.

-Investors can begin with a simple website that legitimizes your business, along with landing pages with specific language and calls to action to drive visitors to submit leads.
+Investors can begin with a simple website that legitimizes your business and landing pages with specific language and calls to action to drive visitors to submit leads.
 Other marketing materials that can be dispersed within a neighborhood are flyers and postcards discussing your specialty and familiarity with probate properties.
 You may even want to offer incentives to your leads if a deal closes.

 To assist with developing your website and landing page designs, enlist the help of Placester.
 It offers customizable websites that can be launched instantly with tools to help generate and capture incoming leads.
-Websites can be created yourself, or their website designers can create one for you.
-For leads generated through the site, they offer a customer relationship manager (CRM), which helps keep track of lead contact information.
+Websites can be created by yourself, or their website designers can create one for you.
+They offer a client relationship manager (CRM) for leads generated through the site, which helps keep track of lead contact information.

 Much like partnering with probate attorneys who work with executors, partnering with a certified probate real estate specialist (CPRES) is a great way to obtain probate real estate leads.
-The CPRES will work with the families involved to help them navigate the probate process.
+The CPRES will work with the families involved, helping them navigate the probate process.
 They are trained to understand the nuances of the probate court system, assisting families in understanding the legal steps and upcoming deadlines.

-A CPRES also helps families market and sell the real estate involved in the probate process, and they are therefore able to help find buyers for the properties.
+A CPRES also supports families in marketing and selling the real estate involved in the probate process, so they can therefore help find buyers for the properties.
 Partnering with a CPRES can be a beneficial way to get probate listings that have motivated sellers.
 There are a few ways to find a CPRES.
-You can search LinkedIn for someone with CPRES in their title, and U.S. Probate Services has a directory of probate vendors like attorneys and real estate agents listed on their site.
+You can search LinkedIn for someone with CPRES in their title, or US Probate Services has a directory of probate vendors like attorneys and real estate agents listed on their site.

-Once a property is ready for sale in probate, it typically will be auctioned off for a quick sale or by order of a judge if the beneficiaries involved are unable to agree to sale terms.
+Once a property is ready for sale in probate, it will typically be auctioned off for a quick sale or by order of a judge if the beneficiaries involved cannot agree to sale terms.
 Find auctions through your county website, newspapers, or even some real estate agents who may have insight.

 Finding out how to get probate leads is the initial challenge to the probate process, but after obtaining the leads, you must go through the purchasing process.
 The length of a probate sale process can extend from six to 12 months due to court involvement.
 Traditional real estate transactions usually take up to two months to complete, with the motivation of both buyer and seller.